-Home / Services / Risograph
+Home / Services / Screenprinting

 What is riso?

 Risograph (ri-so-graf), or Riso, is a printing technology with a 40+ year history originating in Japan.
-Recently, there has been a renewed interest in its use by artists and designers due to its vibrant colors, cost effectiveness, and efficiency.
+Recently, there has been a renewed interest in its use by artists and designers due to its vibrant matte colors, cost effectiveness, and efficiency.
 Like screenprinting, each color layer is printed sequentially.
 A color drum is loaded for each color, and the paper is reloaded for each subsequent layer.

 The process